ashmckenzie/infrastructure-coders-november-2012/slides/all.md

 * Customers experience no service loss during deployment
 * Unicorn reload (USR2) and careful DB migrations
+* Great [RailsCast](http://railscasts.com/episodes/373-zero-downtime-deployment) recently covered all the gotchas

 ![maintenance](maintenance.png)

 !SLIDE bullets smbullets

 # Asynchronous Airbrake #

+* Airbrake is great, but can be slow (submitting & their UI)
+* New Relic RPM revealed consistent delays in submitting
+* Updated to use async Airbrake submission via Resque
+* Fallback to synchronous method if Resque job fails

 !SLIDE bullets smbullets